Note: sharing some pictures and thoughts from an amazing hill skills course in Snowdonia.

 There was a moment I shared with nature and myself as I stood up looking over to one of the nearby lakes, with a map in hand and a sandwich in another, little Chelsea said ‘ See? you never really had anything to be scared about, you just had to find your place in the world.’

-As soon as I got home, I asked a friend who’s got a local outdoor based company to help me out with some further navigational techniques.
-A subject, to be honest, I thought I’d hate because it’s number based and thanks to a grade 7 Math ‘you’ll never amount to anything’ type of teacher, I did my best to avoid numbers!
+As soon as I got home, I asked a friend to help me with further navigational techniques so I can carry on my journey.
+It’s a subject, to be honest, I thought I’d hate because it includes numbers and thanks to a grade 7 Math ‘you’ll never amount to anything’ type of teacher, I’ve done my best to avoid numbers!
 Isn’t it funny how these distant memories stay with you?

 I think if I could pass on any kind of message to my younger self, it would be to leave room for the wonderful people who can improve your views on the fear of the unknown.
 Yes, we collect ‘evidence’ to help us protect ourselves which can be useful but always remain open.
-Especially to adventure.
+Especially when it involves adventure.

 What would you say to your younger self?